-Genealogy is more than just looking at a record set, and copying the information found in that document.
-Occasionally, one can do valid genealogy research in that way, most times, however, it is not possible.
+Genealogy is more than just looking at a record and copying the information found in that document.
+Occasionally, one can do valid genealogy research in that way; most times, however, it is not possible.
 Few people are lucky enough to have had their genealogies written already and fewer of those people are able to compile the entirety of a family history back to the fifth generation, at any rate.
-Given these facts of life, a professional genealogist is a great resource for the amateur family historian.
+Given these facts, a professional genealogist is a great resource for the amateur family historian.

 Many times an amateur genealogist will contact a professional and ask that they do some in-depth research for them.
 A responsible and accountable professional will follow a number of steps in fulfilling the need of the amateur; to list them briefly, a professional should:

 Analyze the data received